 10.4 The Client shall have the right to terminate the Contract within 14 days of signing the Terms of Engagement and in that case shall not incur any fee from the Company.
 Notice should be made by telephone, email or in writing to the Company and will be effective from the date posted by the Client.
 The Client should obtain and retain proof of postage to verify the date posted.

-10.5 If the notice to terminate is received after 14 days of signing the Contract and before the Third Party makes any offer of Compensation, the Company shall charge reasonable costs associated with the Claim, including costs for work performed by the Company.
+10.5 If the notice to terminate is received after 14 days of signing the Contract and before the Third Party makes any offer of Compensation, the Company shall charge its costs associated with the Claim, including £100 per hour for work performed by the Company and the actual cost of any postage.
 If the notice to terminate is received after any offer of Compensation is made or receipt of any notification that the Claim has been upheld, the full fee as stated in the terms of engagement will be payable.
 The Company will confirm its charges on receipt of notice to terminate.

 11. Force Majeure